-Craft content: designing, planning, and creating text and course videos, as well as exercises, projects, and assessments.
+To craft content: designing, planning, and creating text and course videos, as well as exercises, projects, and assessments.
 We recruit and train experts to create content.

 The Learning team consists of specific subteams:

-Learning designers use their knowledge of educational theory to create our learning paths, including courses and projects.
+Learning Designers use their knowledge of educational theory to create our learning paths, including courses and projects.
 They help subject matter experts (our external experts) present material in a compelling, well-researched way to optimize student learning!